Sara Seager: Seager equation

-Asteria Spacecraft
+Asteria spacecraft

 Seager was the principal investigator of the Asteria (Arcsecond Space Telescope Enabling Research in Astrophysics) spacecraft, a 6-U cubesat designed to do precision photometry to search for extrasolar planets, a collaborative project between MIT and NASA's Jet Propulsion Laboratory.
-ASTERIA was launched into low Earth orbit from the International Space Station on 20 November 2017, and successfully operated until its orbital decay on 24 April 2020.
+ASTERIA was launched into low Earth orbit from the International Space Station on November 20, 2017, and successfully operated until its orbital decay on April 24, 2020.

-Venus Life Finder
+Venus missions

 In 2020, Seager led a team proposing a mission Venus Life Finder, a small spacecraft to investigate the possibility of life in the atmosphere of Venus.
 The mission will be a privately funded spacecraft to be launched by Rocket Lab on the Electron rocket with a target launch date in summer 2026.

+The Morning Star Missions to Venus team, including Seager, have planned a thorough list of missions with the aim of finding "signs of life or life itself" on Venus.
+These missions include the Venus Habitability Mission, Rocket Lab Mission to Venus, and Atmospheric Cloud Sample Return Mission.
+The feasibility of these missions depends on the efficiency of atmospheric data collection, through the direct in-situ examination of collected cloud liquid material, or the sample return of the material with further investigation to be performed on Earth-based laboratories.
+The proposed instrumentation include cost-effective probes designed to investigate the chemical signatures and will return solid, liquid, and cloud samples from the 48 km to 60 km altitude cloud-decks of Venus.
+The mission schedule for the Venus Habitability Mission is set with a target launch date of May 2031.

 Honors and awards

 Seager was awarded the 2012 Sackler Prize for "analysis of the atmospheres and internal compositions of extra-solar planets," the Helen B. Warner Prize from the American Astronomical Society in 2007 for developing "fundamental techniques for understanding, analyzing, and finding the atmospheres of extrasolar planets," and the 2004 Harvard Book Prize in Astronomy.
 She was appointed as a fellow to the American Association for the Advancement of Science in 2012 and elected to the Royal Astronomical Society of Canada as an honorary member in 2013.
 In September 2013 she became a MacArthur Fellow.
 She was elected to the American Philosophical Society in 2018.
 She was the Elizabeth R. Laird Lecturer at Memorial University of Newfoundland in 2018.
-On 19 August 2020 Seager appeared on the Lex Fridman Podcast (#116).
+On August 19, 2020, Seager appeared on the Lex Fridman Podcast (#116).

 In 2020, she was appointed as an Officer of the Order of Canada.
 She won the 2020 Los Angeles Times Prize for Science and Technology for The Smallest Lights in the Universe.

 She was an honorary graduand at her alma mater, the University of Toronto Spring 2023 Convocation.

 In 2024, Seager was awarded the Kavli Prize in Astrophysics.